Unanswered Questions About AI

 Can algorithms take human context into account?
 Moral decisionmaking is highly nuanced.
 For example, it’s reasonable for companies to increase prices if their products are in short supply and there’s high demand.
 However, what if the product is a life-saving pharmaceutical and the company is the only remaining supplier?
 An algorithm optimized for financial gain could raise prices and make millions for the manufacturer, while starving low-income people of medicine they need to live.
 Can computers incorporate seemingly unrelated information and make subjective assessments of unique situations?

 How can we prevent certain populations from being discriminated or marginalized by AI?
 Can we avoid providing unfair opportunity to certain groups based on training data?
 For example, hiring algorithms are often imbued with unknown biases that cause diversity and equal opportunity issues; and facial recognition technology used in law enforcement unfairly misclassifies minority groups due to lack of diverse datasets.
+One of our artists, Joy Buolamwini, is a leading voice in algorithmic justice.

 How can we ensure that the datasets used to train AI are fair and balanced?
 How can we prevent, understand, document and monitor bias built into our AI systems?
+How can we ensure that minorities are not being left out of the process of developing AI?
+One of our artists, Stephanie Dinkins, is investigates questions like these in her work.

 What missing datasets are holding back our human potential?
 AI learns from data, but the data that does not exist is just as important as the data that does.
 For example, we lack a universal data source for civilian deaths from police, LGBTQ housing applicants who are denied, and many more data sets that could help universally help improve the human condition.
+One of our artists, Mimi Onuoha, explores the power of datasets.

 What are the consequences of unequal access to data?
 What does it mean that access trillions of data points about our every move are tracked and used by three main sources: governments, tech giants, and advertisers?
 These big players have an unmatched advantage compared to any competitor: massive datasets describing a wide range of human activity (searches, communication, content creation, social interaction and more), in many different formats (text, images, audio, video).
 These monolithic superpowers tend to acquire competitors quickly.
 What are the consequences of a small group of hugely powerful corporations, with a unique setup of AI technologies, analyzing massive amounts of user and machine-generated data?